Association Peak: History

 The mountain's well-established toponym was officially adopted March 17, 1967, by the Geographical Names Board of Canada.
 Association Peak is named for the Indian Association of Alberta which was co-founded in 1939 by John Laurie, who had the mountain to the south named after him at the request of the Stoneys.
-Both peaks are located within two kilometers of Stoney Indian Reserve.
+Both peaks are located within two kilometres of Stoney Indian Reserve.

 Geology

 Association Peak is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Association Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.